 - 5 tablespoons extra virgin olive oil

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

-- 1/4 teaspoon freshly ground black pepper
+- ¼ teaspoon black pepper freshly ground

 - In a large bowl combine lentils, quinoa, chopped tomato, chopped parsley and gently toss to combine.
 Add 3 tablespoons of the vinaigrette and toss.
 Taste for seasoning and moisture.
 If it needs more dressing add it 1-2 tablespoons at a time, tasting after each addition.

 - Serve warm or at room temperature.
 (Optional – you can sprinkle on some feta cheese or crumbled chevre if desired.)